Twitter

 Our Schools

-Learning Partners Academy Trust is made up of fourteen state schools; we have two infant and nursery schools, two junior schools, six all-through primary schools and four secondary schools.
-Each school has its own unique character and approach, based on its deep understanding and knowledge of the local communities that it serves.
+Learning Partners Academy Trust is made up of fifteen state schools; we have two infant and nursery schools, two junior schools, six all-through primary schools and five secondary schools.
+In addition, we are in the process of opening a specialist Maths School which will be opening doors to its first cohort of students in September 2024.
+Each of our schools has its own unique character and approach, based on its deep understanding and knowledge of the local communities that it serves.
 Whilst we provide robust central support and endeavour to build strong networks enabling professionals to work collaboratively, we also embrace and champion our schools' individual strengths and abilities to meet the needs of every child in our trust.

 This map shows where our schools are located.